 Those who managed to flee had to travel through the minefields in order to cross the river to safety.
 Our team waited with an ambulance at the muster point to provide emergency medical aid for the children who were suffering from severe dehydration in temperatures of 35 degrees.

-We opened an emergency paediatric unit in a container at the screening camp in Dibis where we treated over 100 children every day.
-Some had snakebites or scorpion stings or needed treatment for infections, scabies or dehydration and we treated many babies who were suffering from severe malnutrition.
-We worked in affiliation with MedAir who provided paediatric medicines and equipment for hundreds of children.
+Our emergency paediatric unit at the screening camp in Dibis was open 24 hours per day.
+Some of the children had snakebites or scorpion stings or needed treatment for throat and ear infections, scabies or dehydration and we treated many babies who were suffering from severe malnutrition.
+We worked in affiliation with MedAir who provided vital paediatric medicines and equipment for our patients.